jwedi/kraft/README.md

 More TODOs
 - API needs to send message to worker to get the current leader id for writes.
+Done, not sure if caching is actually needed due to handling of the request on the state machine is just a hashmap lookup.
   - Should locally cache response for a short period of time.
   - Writes should only go to leader.
   -
 - API needs to put write requests onto internal queue and they need to be smart batched.
+Done
 - Whenever writes have been written to a quorum majority
-  - Internal datastructure like btree should be updated
+  - Internal datastructure like btree should be updated.
+TODO
-  - callback should fire to respond to API client
+  - callback should fire to respond to API client.
+Done
-  - Some type of message should be sent to learner
+  - Some type of message should be sent to learner.
+TODO
 - Maybe during smart batch build one message containing all writes in the batch.
+Done
 - Insert pending message with payload that's all callbacks, on response respond to all callbacks.
+Done

 Having separate works queues for append entries and control messages would be convenient.
-Even if i did, i would still need to peek messages and potentially not take them.
+Done Even if i did, i would still need to peek messages and potentially not take them.
 Maybe add a simple array buffer in the queue worker that's processed before the queue and where messages can be stored for later.